Parrwang Community Arts

 2SHU_BROWN.width-1134 crop.png

-REFLECT|OUR RECONCILIATION ACTION PLAN
+INNOVATE|OUR RECONCILIATION ACTION PLAN

 For over 65,000 years, the land on which Geelong Arts Centre stands has been a significant site for gathering, belonging and storytelling for the Wadawurrung people of the Kulin Nation.
 Geelong Arts Centre continues this tradition by embracing and celebrating the culture of Australia’s First Peoples and First Nations globally.